EBIBioSamples/read_docs/docs/submit/general-guide.rst

 - `Obtaining private accessions prior to sample registration <request-accessions.html>`_
 - `Validating Samples using the JSON API <programmatically/validate.html>`_

-- :ref:`programmatically/submit:Accession a sample`.
-- :ref:`programmatically/submit:Validate sample fields`.
+- :ref:`Validating Samples using the JSON API <programmatically/submit:Validate sample fields>`.

 The interactive file upload service is recommended, unless you are already familiar with programmatic submissions.